leios/Grim/README.md

-# Grim
+# Grim's Memoir
-A story of a coffin salesman named Grim
+A story of a coffin salesman named Grim, through the eyes of Grim.

 This story was inspired by a writing prompt from reddit: You know when people will die, you are a mortician trying to sell caskets.

-Response:
+Initial response:

 There's this thing called synaesthesia where certain individuals are able to hear shapes or taste colors.
 It's a blending of their senses and their perception of the world is fundamentally different than those around them.
 I was diagnosed with this when I was 6.
 They said I associated personalities with color.
 They were partially right.
 I associate something with color, but it is certainly not personalities.
 No, it's time of death, and unfortunately the only color I see is grey.